Newmarket railway station, Auckland: Electrification

 An AM class train at Newmarket Station on the day of their introduction to passenger services.

 On 27 April 2014, Auckland's new AM class electric trains were debuted to the general public in a celebratory open day held at Britomart Transport Centre.
 As part of the day's events, 5000 Aucklanders were able to take a free ride on one of the new trains from Britomart, to Newmarket station and back.

 The electric trains officially entered public service on the rail network's Onehunga Line the following day.

 Awards

 The station's lighting design engineer, Opus International Consultants, won three New Zealand IES Lighting design awards in 2010 for the lighting design: an Award of Excellence, Award of Commendation and the Trends People's Choice Award for the innovative LED lantern box design on Remuera Road.

 The station and its architects, Opus and Herriot + Melhuish:Architecture, won best building award in the "Urban Design" category in 2011, awarded by the New Zealand Institute of Architects.

 Services

-Auckland One Rail, on behalf of Auckland Transport, operates suburban services to Britomart, Swanson, Onehunga, and Pukekohe via Newmarket.
-The basic inter-peak weekday timetable is:
+Auckland One Rail, on behalf of Auckland Transport, operates suburban services to City Centre, Henderson, Maungawhau, Onehunga, and Pukekohe.